Engaging community, expanding Indigenous leadership

 - Develop flexible work opportunities such as freelance hires, term positions and part-time work – recognizing that not everyone may want to work in a full-time, permanent position

 VICE-PRESIDENT (RESEARCH AND INTERNATIONAL)

 - Reviewed frameworks and policies to foster, establish and maintain community-faculty partnership for research

-- Developed two surveys sent to stakeholders across campus
+- Developed and sent two surveys to stakeholders across campus

-- Survey to be sent to associate deans research across campus
+- Survey sent to associate deans research across campus

 - Addressing research in a way that captures the wide range of research practices on campus – across disciplines and units; funded and unfunded; conducted by students, postdoctoral students or faculty members; in long-standing or new partnerships with Indigenous communities – and their respective needs and constraints

-- Consider how research ethics processes might better serve Indigenous research and Indigenous researchers
+- Considering how research ethics processes might better serve Indigenous research and Indigenous researchers

-- Consider how Indigenous research and Indigenous researchers are evaluated within processes for admission and advancement
+- Considering how Indigenous research and Indigenous researchers are evaluated within processes for admission and advancement

 Read more about our project teams.